Top 10 Safe Vegetables for Dogs

 While most dogs’ regular diets should consist mostly of meat, vegetables are a beneficial addition to help them get all of the essential nutrients and rich in vitamins they need.
 As long as you know which ones are safe and the proper guidelines for your dog’s specific dietary needs, you can enjoy a healthy veggie snack with your furry best friend.

 Many of these highly nutritious, pet-safe vegetables are used in high-quality, natural raw dog food.
-Dog foods that great source nutrients from fresh veggies are going to be easier to digest than foods that rely solely on synthetic vitamin and mineral additives.
+Dog foods that source nutrients from fresh veggies are going to be easier to digest than foods that rely solely on synthetic vitamin and mineral additives.
 Look for food that offers a healthy mix of high-quality animal proteins, healthy fats and oil, and fresh whole vegetables and fruit.

 Frequently Asked Questions